-On this day in 1824, Congress acts to decide a presidential election for the first time in history, giving the presidency to John Quincy Adams.
-A clause in the Constitution's 12th Amendment puts the power of deciding an election in the hands of Congress if no candidate receives a majority of the Electoral College votes.
+On this day in 1824, Congress acts to give the presidency to John Quincy Adams.
+A clause in the Constitution’s 12th Amendment puts the power of deciding an election in the hands of Congress if no candidate receives a majority of the Electoral College votes.

 Four candidates had originally campaigned for the presidency in 1823-24 and each man’s support base generally reflected the geographic region from which he came.
 John Quincy Adams, the son of former president and founding father John Adams, was a New Englander and a Federalist who believed in a strong centralized government.
 Andrew Jackson, who had gained popularity in the wake of his successful military leadership in the War of 1812 against Britain, represented the western “frontier” state of Tennessee and espoused the Democratic Party ideal of strong states’ rights without undue federal interference.
 A third candidate, William Crawford, was from the deep southern state of Georgia; he was slightly more conservative than Jackson.
 The fourth candidate was Henry Clay, the speaker of the House, who hailed from Kentucky and leaned closer to John Quincy Adams in political philosophy.

 On Election Day, Adams and Jackson led the pack in electoral votes, but Clay and Crawford had garnered enough votes to prevent either from winning a majority.
 Adams received 84 electoral votes; Jackson won 99.
 By the terms of the 12th Amendment, Congress was tasked with deciding between the two candidates, who could not have been more different in style or policy.
 Adams, described by his opponents as a cold, calculating Yankee elitist contrasted with Jackson, who was portrayed (not inaccurately) as hot-headed and hell-bent on destroying federal institutions (such as the National Bank) that George Washington and the Federalists had worked hard to establish.